s-KaiNet/sp-typed-item/README.md

 ]
 ```
 #### Root element
 Array of configuration items.
+Currently CLI and VSCode extension support only one configuration element.
+Multiple elements support might come in future.
 #### Configuration item
 `siteUrl` - required, full url to your target SharePoint site

 `authConfigPath` - path to your json authentication details file.
-It's not required for VSCode extension, because VSCode extension handles it for you
+It's not required for VSCode extension, because VSCode extension handles it for you.
+This setting contains a path to your `node-sp-auth-config` json file.

-`outputPath` - required, path to a folder, where all interfaces will be generated
+`outputPath` - required, path to a folder, where all interfaces will be generated.

 `lists` - this node describes all lists, which should be included in generation process.
 Either `lists` or `contentTypes` node should be provided.
 Array of configuration items: